trymnilsen/kingdomarchitect/README.md

 Wow, thanks!
 First see if there are any open issues or open a thread under discussion on the improvement or contribution you would like to make.

 ## 👩‍💻 Development
+### Requirements
+- Node v20 or higher
+- A http server to serve the built files
+- An editor to edit typescript with

+### Get set up
 Install the required development packages (typescript and rollup) with `npm i`.
-Build and bundle the typescript source with `npm run build`, you should then be able to run it with the `npm run start` command and get a link in your terminal to test out the locally built version in your browser of choice.
-Your favourite IDE can be used to edit any game code.
+Build and bundle the typescript source with `npm run build`.
+You and then use your development server of choice and your favourite IDE to edit any game code.
 If you want to contribute on the development on the game, here follows some notes on the architecture for the game/application and some tools used during development.

 ### Concepts
 The architecture of the game is loosely based around three concepts: